 We used to be trending in the 1900s but now whenever I travel I have to give a quick geography lesson.
 So maybe its excellent hearty German cuisine will put it on the map?
 Ever heard of German potato dumplings?
 Thüringer Bratwurst?
 Sigh.

-**** This post is sponsored and contains affiliate links.
-If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing. ****
+This post isn’t sponsored nor commissioned but contains affiliate links (marked with an asterisk *).
+If you buy/book anything after clicking on them, this doesn’t cost you anything but gives me a little commission from qualifying purchases to help keep uploading free travel tips for you on to this blog.

 This Erfurt restaurant is the reason the medieval synagogue still stands today.
 The religious site was forgotten over time (and therefore not demolished) but the reputation of the German dumplings served in Feuerkugel still linger.

 Zum Goldenen Schwan

 To dine in one of the oldest and most important profane buildings and restaurants in Erfurt, reserve a table at Zum Goldenen Schwan.
 It has a very traditional charm and houses its own brewery.
 If you are into architecture at all, admire the late medieval ceiling construction.
 The building is made up of three parts and the oldest dates back all the way to the 12th century.